Skip to content

 }

-// Non-const widgets are recreated on each build
+// BAD: Creates new widgets on every build

 Widget build(BuildContext context) {